 Chargeback Fraud

 Chargeback fraud, commonly called “friendly fraud”, refers to the process of purchasing goods or services online and then reporting them to your card issuer as fraudulent.
 This generally happens when an individual is using their own credit card, rather than a stolen one.
 They will make an online purchase and wait until their goods arrive.
-A few weeks or months down the road, the customer files a complaint with their credit card issuer to receive a refund.
+A few weeks or months later, the customer files a complaint with their credit card issuer to receive a refund.

 Phishing Fraud

 This type of fraud occurs when a scammer tries to get a business or individual to click on a link or open an attachment that contains malware.
 The scammer will often pose as a legitimate company or individual to trick the victim into acting on the request.
-When a customer clicks on the link, or offers personal information, the fraudster secures that data and uses it to make fraudulent purchases.
+When a customer clicks on the link or offers personal information, the fraudster secures that data and uses it to make fraudulent purchases.

 Affiliate Fraud

 Affiliate fraud is a completely different type of e-commerce fraud.
-In the e-commerce world, there is a type of marketing called “affiliate links”.
-This type of marketing involves businesses paying content creators and influencers a commission for sending customers to their online store.
+In the e-commerce world, there is a type of marketing called “affiliate links.”
+This type of marketing involves businesses paying content creators and influencers a commission for sending customers to their online stores.
 For example, if I placed an affiliate link in this article, and you clicked on it to go to a merchant’s website and made a purchase, the merchant would give me a percentage back as a commission for sending you to their store.

 Interception Fraud